Amanmeena0/Amanmeena0/README.md

 📅 June 2025  – July 2025
 📍 Delhi, India

-- Engineered a **RAG-based chatbot** for DGFT using **LangChain, ChromaDB, and Gemini LLM**, delivering **99\% accurate responses** with real-time, up-to-date data handling.
+- Built a **Retrieval-Augmented Generation (RAG) system** using LangChain, ChromaDB, and Google for the Directorate General of Foreign Trade website to answer queries from exporters and importers.
-- Scaled the system to **Handle 100K+ concurrent requests**, ensuring high availability and low-latency performance.
+- Developed scalable ingestion and embedding pipelines to process and organize 50+ government documents into a structured vector database.
-- Built and optimised **Data pipelines to process 100+ documents**, transforming unstructured trade data into a robust knowledge base.
+- Implemented retrieval pipelines to extract precise and contextually relevant information, that significantly improves system accuracy and response quality.
-- **Integrated APIs and automated workflows**, significantly reducing manual effort and improving end-to-end system efficiency.
+- Enhanced the conversational flow and answer accuracy through prompt engineering, semantic search, and context aware retrieval strategies

 ## 🤝 Connect With Me